 Salem is a relatively large city located in the state of Oregon.
 With a population of 174,365 people and 38 constituent neighborhoods, Salem is the third largest community in Oregon.

-Salem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Salem isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Salem are a mix of both white- and blue-collar jobs.
 Overall, Salem is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Salem who work in office and administrative support (12.41%), sales jobs (9.50%), and management occupations (8.29%).

 Also of interest is that Salem has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Salem who are college-educated is somewhat higher than the average US community of 21.84%: 28.38% of adults in Salem have at least a bachelor's degree.
+The overall education level of Salem is somewhat higher than in the average US city of 21.84%: 28.38% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Salem in 2018 was $27,454, which is middle income relative to Oregon and the nation.
 This equates to an annual income of $109,816 for a family of four.
 However, Salem contains both very wealthy and poor people as well.